ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 Up until April, the sole statistic I was judging myself by was net calories.
 Additionally, I had set my goal to always keep my net calories under 2000.
 While this worked for a while, I soon started to find myself trying to "hack" my own system.

 That is, if my net calories at the end of dinner happened to be something like 1500, I would find myself eating something I didn't need just because I hadn't yet hit that 2000.
 In my mind, I was being clever.
-Meanwhile, my body paid the price since the things I ate on days like those were usually garbage foods like ice cream, chocolate, etc. Also, I was much less inclined to work out on days like these because my net calories were already under 2000, so why work to reduce them further?
+Meanwhile, my body paid the price since I was usually eating garbage foods like ice cream, chocolate, etc. Also, I was much less inclined to work out on days like these because my net calories were already under 2000, so why work to reduce them further?

-Indeed, when I made a histogram of net calories, most of my days clustered tightly around 2000:
+Indeed, when I made a histogram of net calories, most of my days cluster tightly around 2000:

 ## Distribution of Net Calories